 A few months back we were approached by Budnitz Bicycles asking if there was interest in reviewing a bike.
 Being a lover of all things bicycle, an avid commuter, and having never really ridden a titanium frame, I was very curious to spend some time with their product.
 After a few days of working out the details, and a few weeks to build and ship the bike, I had a Budnitz No. 3 assembled in my garage awaiting its maiden voyage.

-Roll on past the break for the full ride report, specs, and more…
+Roll on for the full ride report, specs, and more…

 First, lets talk more about Budnitz Bicycles the company.
 Paul Budnitz has been a lifelong cycling enthusiast of a different kind.
 He isn’t a racer, and performance isn’t always the number one factor when he chooses a bicycle.
 What does matter to him, and to many of us in fact, is comfort, style, ease of maintenance, and the longevity of your bike.
 In 2010, Mr. Budnitz decided to produce what he would consider “…the fastest, lightest, and most beautiful city bicycles in the world.”